vladotimic/moviely-app/README.md

 - Loads Top 10 Rated Movies / TV Shows, depending which tab you've selected.
 - Search for Movies / TV Shows.
+- View detailed information about specific movie / tv show that you want to watch.
-- App has cool card hover animations.
+- App has some cool hover animations and transitions.
 - Project has Prettier and ESLint configuration for better formating and linting.

 ## Requirements